-Leek microgreens are a very good sweet oniony, garlic addition to any dish.
+Leek microgreens have a sweet oniony, garlic blend of flavors that are a great addition to any dish.
 This microgreen has a potent, but not offensive onion flavor and they come tear-free unlike its cousin, the onion.
-Leek microgreens are great to use in any dish, or as a garnish.
+Leek microgreens are great to use in any dish or as a garnish.
 Adding Leek microgreens to your meals adds a large amount of vitamins A, B6, C, E, and K. In addition, these great microgreens contain folate, fiber, potassium, manganese, magnesium, riboflavin, metals like Copper and Iron, and Omega-3 Fatty Acids.
 This is one serious microgreen that is a Little Leaf favorite!

 Great in soups, salads, sandwiches, or as an onion substitute in many other dishes.
 A LittleLeaf favorite is to add leek microgreens to egg drop soup.